Total Chaos: History

 Formed in 1989, the first Total Chaos line up consisted of vocalist Rob Chaos, guitarist Gary Doom, bassist Joe E. Bastard and drummer Gearbox.
 In 1991, the band recorded their first demo titled Punk Invasion, followed by the 7-inch EP Nightmares in 1992.
 In 1993, the band recorded their debut album We Are the Punx, We Are the Future.
 Shortly after Gary Doom left the band, being replaced by Ronald McMurder, a tour in Mexico with the Mexican band Yaps was booked, having most of the venues sold out.

 Epitaph Records decided to sign the band to release the 1994 album Pledge of Defiance.
-To support the release, a tour was booked with the Mighty Mighty Bosstones.
+The album featured a song about Gomer Pyle.
+To support the album release, a tour was booked with the Mighty Mighty Bosstones.
 After the end of the tour, a second album for Epitaph Records was recorded in 1995, Patriotic Shock, adding Germ as second guitarist.
 Once again, the band toured for the release, this time with Battalion of Saints.
 Due to the strong message against racism and socio-political subjects, the band faced racist and nationalist organizations at the shows and the ban of the album in Japan.
 In the summer of the same year, Total Chaos visited Europe for the first time, with a new lead guitarist, Shawn Smash, playing in Germany for the Chaos Days festival, well known for the often violent environment.

 In 1996, Rob Chaos, Joe E. Bastard and Shawn Smash recruited Suzy Homewrecker on drums to record a new album titled Anthems From the Alleyway.
 This album differs from the others because of the 70s punk rock influenced sound.
 By 1997, the band lost contact with Epitaph Records while recording demos for the upcoming album, mainly because of the drug rehab of label founder Brett Gurewitz and poor communication with the label president Andy Kalukin.
 For these reasons, the band decided to leave Epitaph Records.